 Significant numbers of Roma have migrated to the UK from the 1990s onwards, following the fall of Communism, with others arriving after the accession of various Central and Eastern European countries to the EU in 2004 and 2007.

-Contrary to some presentations in the media, the majority of Gypsies and Travellers live in permanent housing: 76 per cent, according to the 2011 Census.
+Contrary to some representations in the media, the majority of Gypsies and Travellers live in permanent housing: 76 per cent, according to the 2011 Census.
 However, while the majority of the Traveller community live on authorized camp sites, some are based on public or private land, often with little access to basic services.
 According to the 2017 national caravan count, 16 per cent of Gypsy and Traveller caravans were in unauthorized locations – largely as a result of the lack of authorized sites.
 This situation, as in the case of the 2011 Dale Farm evictions, can result in tensions between Travellers and surrounding communities as well as local authorities, which argue that these settlements are in violation of planning law and therefore illegal.
 However, Travellers’ advocates point out that a lack of secure land effectively renders many communities homeless and at constant risk of eviction.
 The facilities at many sites are inadequate with the result that the Gypsy and Traveller community suffers from poor health.
 According to the British Medical Association, the community has the lowest life expectancy and highest child mortality rates in the UK.
 Ofsted has reported low levels of educational achievement and high rates of illiteracy among Traveller children on account of disrupted education and bullying from other children at school.

 The lack of authorized sites has been made worse by the 2015 Planning Policy for Traveller Sites, whereby the definition of ‘Gypsies’ and ‘Travellers’ was changed.
 This excludes those who have stopped travelling permanently.
 By 2019, this change had led to a 75 per cent decrease in the number of sites assessed as necessary by local planning authorities.
 The figure was arrived at by studying a representative sample of 20 randomly selected local planning authorities.
 Only eight authorities sought to meet the needs of Gypsies and Travellers who did not meet the definition contained in the Planning Policy – resulting as the researchers said in a kind of ‘postcode lottery’.
 Key groups that are left out include the elderly, persons with disabilities and those with serious health conditions, who are no longer travelling but naturally wish to remain within their own communities.
 The lack of authorised sites also makes it harder for Gypsies and Travellers to continue travelling in order to prove their status.